 Easy Peppermint Brownies frosted with dark chocolate topped with crushed candy canes are the best fudgy brownies for Christmas.
 Everyone loves this one bowl brownie recipe, and it's perfect for holiday baking!

-How do you improve double chocolate brownies?
+How do you improve homemade brownies?
 You dress them up for the holidays by adding a layer of chocolate frosting and flavoring it with plenty of peppermint extract and peppermint candies!

-We've been making these delicious fudgy peppermint brownies for years.
-These are one of our favorite Christmas desserts, and it wouldn't be the holiday season without them!
+We’ve been making these delicious fudgy peppermint brownies for years.
+These candy cane brownies are one of our favorite Christmas desserts, and it wouldn’t be the holiday season without them!

 Ingredients

-You only need a few simple ingredients for this peppermint brownie recipe.
-You can find everything you need in your local grocery store or online:
+There are only a few simple ingredients in this peppermint brownie recipe.
+You can find everything you need in your local grocery store or online.
+Full amounts are in the printable recipe card at the bottom of the post.

-- Peppermint candies -- or crushed candy canes
+• Peppermint candies — or crushed candy canes to top the brownies

 You will also need a glass or metal baking pan, cooking spray or parchment paper, a large mixing bowl and measuring spoons and cups.